Most Effective Products

 outdoor barrier treatment

 Mix a solution at the products labeled rate of 0.33 to 1 oz. of Supreme IT per 1 gallon of water per 1,000 sq. ft.
-With your sprayer, evenly broadcast the products over the treatment area.
-Be sure to use a fan or cone setting with low pressure to ensure a full, even coverage.

 After you have activated Valar Plus Bifenthrin Granules, conduct a barrier application with Supreme IT around the perimeter of your structure.
-First spray any entry points like doors, windows, and other voids pests and spiders use to invade.
-Then, spray your structures outer perimeter by spraying 3 feet up the structure and 3 feet out.
+First, spray any entry points like doors, windows, and other voids pests and spiders use to invade.
+Then, spray your structure's outer perimeter by spraying 3 feet up the structure and 3 feet out.

 Step 4: Indoor Treatment